My finances, my projects, my life

 Rating agencies are increasingly providing software tools to help investors judge the ESG credentials of particular funds.

-Rating agencies are increasingly providing software tools to help investors judge the ESG credentials of particular funds.
-Morningstar, for instance, has drawn up fund-level sustainability ratings, which can help guide investors to the products they prefer.
-Investors can also delegate the selection of individual funds according to an investor’s specific goal to a discretionary or multi-asset manager.
-This has become easier with the increasing diversification of sustainable investment through the creation of dedicated bond, property and infrastructure as well as equity funds.
+Rating agencies increasingly offer software tools to help investors judge the sustainability credentials of particular funds.
+Morningstar compiles fund-level sustainability ratings to help guide investors to the products whose strategies and ambitions are aligned with their own.
+Investors can also delegate the selection of individual funds to a discretionary or fund of funds manager, a task that has become easier with the increasing diversification of sustainable investment through the creation of dedicated property and infrastructure vehicles as well as equity and bond funds.

-Most asset management firms are keen to share their ESG credentials with investors and often provide details on their website relating to engagement with individual companies, their voting records, and issuers or sectors from which they have disinvested.
-This can provide investors with evidence as to whether an investment manager is as serious about responsible investing as they say.
+Most asset management firms are keen to share their ESG credentials with investors and often provide details on their websites of engagement with individual companies, their voting records, and issuers or sectors from which they have withdrawn or introduced exclusions.
+This can provide investors with evidence of whether an investment manager is as serious about responsible investing as they say.

-Investors can also take a closer look at a fund group’s ESG resources: do they have a dedicated ESG analysis team, proprietary systems or access to independent research?
-Such information, often available on firms’ websites, provides more evidence of the depth of a fund group’s commitment.
+Investors can also take a closer look at a fund group’s ESG resources: do they have a dedicated ESG analysis team, proprietary software systems or access to independent research?
+Such information, often available on firms’ websites, provides additional evidence of the depth of a fund group’s commitment to ethical and sustainable investment.
+There is no ’one size fits all’ solution to sustainable investment; the best way to ensure your investments are aligned with your personal values is to check each individual underlying asset held by the fund in question.

-A final point is that sustainability credentials should not be allowed to swamp completely other considerations.
-A fund manager still needs to be good at the fundamentals of the job – picking profitable, robust companies and seizing opportunities without taking unjustified risk.
+Finally, sustainability credentials should not be allowed to swamp completely other considerations.
+A fund manager still needs to be good at the fundamentals of the job – picking profitable, robust companies and seizing opportunities to make money for investors without taking unjustified risk.
 However, the options are growing all the time for investors who want to ensure that their portfolio matches their principles.

 New fund classifications, especially those set out by the EU’s Sustainable Finance Disclosure Regulation, are intended to ensure that investors understand what they’re buying.